khoipm06/haswell-hackintosh/README.md

 - **Kernel Panic**: Check your config.plist for errors.
 Use OC Configurator or ProperTree.
 - **No Audio**: Ensure AppleALC is configured correctly.
-- **USB Issues**: Use USBPorts kext or USBMap kext, follow the Dortania USB mapping guide.
+- **USB Issues**: Use USBPorts kext or USBMap kext.
+Follow the Dortania USB mapping guide.
 - **Graphics Problems**: Adjust WhateverGreen properties.

 ## Credits

-- [Dortania](https://dortania.github.io/) for OpenCore and guides
+- [Dortania](https://dortania.github.io/) for OpenCore and guides.
-- [Acidanthera](https://github.com/acidanthera) for kexts/tools and theme used in this build
+- [Acidanthera](https://github.com/acidanthera) for kexts/tools and theme used in this build.
-- [Chris1111](https://github.com/chris1111) for the Geforce Kepler patcher
+- [Chris1111](https://github.com/chris1111) for the Geforce Kepler patcher.

 ## Disclaimer